 There is a local free shuttle bus that has various pick-ups in town and provides many stops between the ski resort and the town of Breckenridge so leave your car at your rental and use public transport.
 The shuttle is a great way to avoid spending time looking for a parking space.

 The Breckenridge area provides various activities that suit any age or preference.
 For beginner skiers and snowboarders, the bottom of Peak 8 and 9 is where you’ll want to start.

-Snowmobiling or dog sledding tours are the perfect adventure for you and your family and friends.
+Snowmobiling or dog sledding tours are the perfect adventures for you and your family and friends.
 Pickup from your lodging is available.

-The Breckenridge town offers great access to restaurants, coffee shops and retail stores.
+Breckenridge town offers great access to restaurants, coffee shops, and retail stores.
 Be sure to grab a beignet from The Lost Cajun while you’re there!